steventopper/TransRot/README.md

 <img src=https://user-images.githubusercontent.com/6625247/132400608-07cada97-4d94-4674-81e2-aaafee35f550.PNG width=50% height=50%>

 The double sums above are meant to imply that all of the interactions are summed up between the atoms (i and j) associated with the various particles within any given system.
 The base units employed for these parameters are (kcal/mole, Angstroms, atomic charge units).
-In the database, the user specifies the parameters (Aii,Bii,Cii,Dii,Qi,mass) for each atom, with the following units:
+In the database, the user specifies the parameters (Aii,Bii,Cii,Dii,Qi,massi) for each atom, with the following units:

 Parameter  &nbsp;&nbsp;&nbsp;&nbsp;  Database Units \
 Aii  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp;  kcal/mole \